waylaidwanderer/gemini-plays-pokemon-public/notepad.md

   - Gengar (Lv 57) - Known Moves: Mega Drain, Hypnosis, Night Shade
 - **Key Learnings:**
   - Gengar's Grass-type move Mega Drain is devastating to Rock/Ground types (4x weakness).
   - Hypnosis is a major threat, capable of disabling key Pokémon.
-My current team lacks a reliable counter to sleep.
-  - A high-level Psychic-type or a fast, powerful special attacker is needed to take out Gengar quickly.
+  - A high-level Psychic-type or a fast, powerful special attacker is needed.
 My current team composition is not viable for this fight.

 # IV.
-Archived Logs
-(Placeholder for future logs)
-- **Indigo Plateau Lobby:** The lobby is split into two disconnected sections.
-The western side is the challenge area, and the eastern side has the Pokémon Center/Mart.
-Once you enter the western side, you cannot return to the eastern side to heal without defeating the Elite Four or blacking out.
+Strategic Notes
-- **Strategic Note:** Always assume opponents, especially high-level ones like the Elite Four, have coverage moves for their weaknesses.
+- Always assume opponents, especially high-level ones like the Elite Four, have coverage moves for their weaknesses.
 Do not rely solely on primary typing for strategy.